nirlanka/nirmall.github.io/_posts/2020/2020-05-25-japanese-learning-tools.md

 - [Google Translate Chrome extension](https://chrome.google.com/webstore/detail/google-translate/aapbdbdomjkkjkaonfhkkikfgjllcleb){:target="_blank"} - I enabled "Immediately display popup", so that as soon as I select a word, it shows its pronounciation audio sample with meaning.
 - [Rikaikun Chrome extension](https://chrome.google.com/webstore/detail/jipdnfibhldikgcjhfnomkfpcebammhp){:target="_blank"} - With this, you can hover on any Japanese word and it shows you its meanings and pronounciations in basic Hiragana.
 It's very thorough and helpful.
 (20 something MBs)

+## Writing Japanese

+In Mac OS X, you can add Japanese as an input language, and it'll let you switch between Hiragana, Katakana and Kanji (Romanji) easily.
+Then I type in the English sounds and it gets input as Japanese.
+It's pretty convenient.

 ## What I'm doing now

 I'm practicing reading Japanese by going through Japanese-only websites.
 There's a lot of Kanji (Chinese characters) to remember, but it's a bit easier after the Kanji intro in the link above.